-1. An open T-connection will ensure that gas is fed at ambient pressure.
+1. An open T - connection will ensure that gas is fed at ambient pressure.
 The regulator valve is used to control the flow of gas to the analyzer.
 To ensure that the span gas is fed properly and as efficiently as possible, connect a bypass flow-meter at the outlet.
-Adjust the regulator to maintain approximately 200 cc/min of flow at the outlet.
+Adjust the regulator to maintain approximately 100 cc/min of flow at the outlet.
+See figure below.